ml-mahendra/Know-Me/README.md

 <img align='right' src='https://user-images.githubusercontent.com/5713670/87202985-820dcb80-c2b6-11ea-9f56-7ec461c497c3.gif' width='200"'>

 I am Mahendra Nath Reddy E 😃.
 I am a Graduate student in Bachelor of Technology focused in Computer Science and engineering from REVA University, Bangalore.
+Currently an Post Graduate Student (MSc in Artificial Intelligence and Robotics) at University of Hertfordshire, United Kingdom.
 I love to explore and learn about new things especially in the domain of Artificial Intelligence and Robotics.

 ## 👯 Communities
 * Chair, IEEE Student Branch REVA University - 2021
 * Chair, IEEE Vechicular Technology Society SBC REVA University -2021
 * Vice-Chair, ACM Student Chapter REVA University -2021
 * Student Branch Associate, AISYWLC-2021
-* Secetary IEEE Vechicular Technology Society SBC REVA University -2020
+* Secetary, IEEE Vechicular Technology Society SBC REVA University -2020

 ## 🧐 &nbsp;About Me

-- 🏄‍ &nbsp; Community guy who loves being involved in communities and help students grow.\
+- 🏄‍ &nbsp; Community guy who loves being involved in communities and help students grow.
-- 🌱 &nbsp; I'm on track for learning more about Machine Learning, Deep Learing, Natural Language Processing and Robotics.\
+- 🌱 &nbsp; I'm on track for learning more about Machine Learning, Deep Learing, Natural Language Processing and Robotics.
-- 💡 &nbsp; I’m looking to collaborate on Solving Problems using Machine Learning and Artificial Intelligence.\
+- 💡 &nbsp; I’m looking to collaborate on Solving Problems using Machine Learning and Artificial Intelligence.
-- ✍️ &nbsp; In my free time, I read fictional books, watch fantasy movies.\
+- ✍️ &nbsp; In my free time, I read fictional books, watch fantasy movies.
-- 💬 &nbsp; Feel free to reach out to me for general consulting, or discussions on any of the above mentioned topics!\
+- 💬 &nbsp; Feel free to reach out to me for general consulting, or discussions on any of the above mentioned topics!

 ## ⚡ Technologies
 Talk to me about: